Logistics

 • Alternatively: $\frac{\partial \rho }{\partial t} = -\{\rho, H\}$, where $\{\}$ is the Poisson bracket

-• straightforward to prove (integration by parts, and using Hamilton equations gives it straightforwardly)
+• straightforward to prove (integration by parts, and using Hamilton equations gives it)

 • If a density has reached equillibrium, this implies that it’s independent of time.
 This implies that $\{\rho_{eq},H\}= 0$